 24 Wilson, G.T., Fairburn, C.C.
 Agras, W.S., Walsh, B.T. & Kraemer, H. (2002).
 Cognitive-behavioural therapy for bulimia nervosa: time course and mechanism for change.
-Journal of Consulting and Clinical Psychology 70, 267-274 those with more chronic forms.26 The National Framework (2012)27 describes the person centric approach as a holistic perspective, contextually congruent with the patient, their family and their environment.28
+Journal of Consulting and Clinical Psychology 70, 267-274 there is no standardised treatment plan for people with eating disorders, particularly those with more chronic forms.26 The National Framework (2012)27 describes the person centric approach as a holistic perspective, contextually congruent with the patient, their family and their environment.28